Krid3l/communch/README.md

 ### 0.2 α
 - multiple tasks per program run
-- filtering with one user-chosen criteria per tasks
+- custom filtering tasks with one user-chosen criteria per task

 ### 0.3 α
 - usage of any .csv data set instead of only the one bundled with the program